abougouffa/virtual-format/README.md

-The idea behind this package is quite simple, for a messy buffer, it creates a temporary buffer with the same content and formats it with the function of your choice (customize it via `visual-format-buffer-formatter-function`).
+The idea behind this package is quite simple, for a messy buffer, it creates a temporary buffer with the same content and formats it with the function of your choice (customize it via `virtual-format-buffer-formatter-function`).
 Then, transposes the spaces from the formatted buffer to the original buffers via Emacs' _text properties_.

-In order to know where to look, `visual-format` uses Tree Sitter (via Emacs 29+ `treesit`), it walks the AST for the original buffer and the formatted buffer set the spaces in the original buffer according to these observed in the formatted buffer.
+In order to know where to look, `virtual-format` uses Tree Sitter (via Emacs 29+ `treesit`), it walks the AST for the original buffer and the formatted buffer set the spaces in the original buffer according to these observed in the formatted buffer.

 #### Assumptions

-In order to work, `visual-format` make the following assumption:
+In order to work, `virtual-format` make the following assumption:

 > [!CAUTION]
 > The formatted buffer **should** have the same AST as the original buffer